Dion Charles: Accrington Stanley

 On 12 August 2019 Charles joined Accrington Stanley on a two-year deal for an undisclosed fee.
-He made his debut for the League One team five days later, as a 76th-minute substitute for Courtney Baker-Richardson in a 1–1 draw at AFC Wimbledon. and on 20 August he came off the bench after half an hour and scored in a 3–2 home loss to Shrewsbury Town.
+He made his debut for the League One team five days later, as a 76th-minute substitute for Courtney Baker-Richardson in a 1–1 draw at AFC Wimbledon.
+Three days later he made another substitute appearance against Shrewsbury Town, scoring his first goal for the club but failing to prevent a 3–2 home loss.
 He totalled nine goals in 40 games over all competitions, including the penalty equaliser in a 3–3 draw with ten men at Bristol Rovers on 7 September, and a strike in a 7–1 home win over Bolton Wanderers on 23 November, in which he assisted another goal and won a penalty.

 In 2020–21, Charles was League One's joint fifth top scorer with 19 goals, as Stanley came 11th.
 This included a hat-trick on 2 February 2021 in a 6–1 home win over Bristol Rovers.

+However, in the 2021–22 season Charles was limited to just six league appearances for Stanley after his refusal to sign a new contract with the club led to a dispute with manager John Coleman.

 Bolton Wanderers

-On 1 January 2022, Charles joined fellow League One side Bolton Wanderers on a three-and-a-half year deal for an undisclosed fee reported to be £320,000.
-It was the first time since Wanderers signed Charles' international team mate Josh Magennis in 2018 that the club had paid a transfer fee for a player.
-On 11 February 2023, in Bolton’s 5000th league game, he scored a hat-trick in 5-0 win against Peterborough United.
+On 1 January 2022, Charles joined fellow League One side Bolton Wanderers on a three-and-a-half-year deal for an undisclosed fee reported to be £320,000.
+It was the first time since Wanderers signed Charles' international teammate Josh Magennis in 2018 that the club had paid a transfer fee for a player.
+On 11 February 2023, in Bolton's 5000th league game, he scored a hat-trick in a 5–0 win against Peterborough United.
+On 2 April, he started in the 2023 EFL Trophy Final.
+He scored the second goal, with the Final against Plymouth Argyle eventually ending with a 4–0 Bolton win.
+He scored 21 goals during the 2022–23 season, which was the most for a Bolton player in one season in 22 years.
+On 28 August 2023, he signed a new contract until 2026.

+Huddersfield Town

+On 15 January 2025, Charles joined Huddersfield Town for an undisclosed fee on a two-and-a-half-year deal.
+The Bolton News reported they paid £750,000.

 International career

 In March 2021, Charles was called up to the Northern Ireland senior team for the first time for the 2022 World Cup Qualifiers.
 He debuted in a friendly 2–1 loss to the United States on 28 March 2021.
+He scored his first international goals in a victory away to San Marino in March 2023.